Editorial Review

 Mitochondrial Metabolism

-Mitochondrial-derived peptides like MOTS-c activate AMP-activated protein kinase (AMPK), often called the "metabolic master switch."
-AMPK activation increases fatty acid oxidation, glucose uptake, and mitochondrial biogenesis — essentially enhancing the efficiency of cellular energy production.
-This mechanism parallels the metabolic benefits of exercise, making MOTS-c a compelling research target for metabolic health.
-To understand the fundamentals of how peptides interact with these pathways, see our complete peptide guide.
+Mitochondrial-derived peptides like MOTS-c activate AMP-activated protein kinase (AMPK), often called the "metabolic master switch. " AMPK activation increases fatty acid oxidation, glucose uptake, and mitochondrial biogenesis — essentially enhancing the efficiency of cellular energy production.

 Top Research-Backed Weight Loss Peptides